Tag Archives: Victor

 Pushing myself up and jumping to the side, I dodged another punch from Victor, who’d closed the distance in a step.

 I fired off two boombots at him.
-Both hit, throwing him backward into blue/gray metal device shaped like a doorless refrigerator.
+Both hit, throwing him backward into a blue/gray metal device shaped like a doorless refrigerator.

 I didn’t want to kill him.
 I also couldn’t think of an obvious way to prevent it.
 I hadn’t brought many goobots on this mission and didn’t think they’d do much good against someone with Jaclyn’s strength.